ibm-cloud-docs/sell/software-faq.md

 * To determine what access you have through the access groups you are assigned, select **Access groups**.
 * To see IAM access policies that are assigned to you, select the **Access policies**.

+## Can I delete my product from the catalog?
+{: #delete-product}
+{: faq}

+No, but you can deprecate a software version.
+When you deprecate a version, users cannot view the product in the catalog nor can they install it.
+For more information, see [Deprecating software from the {{site.data.keyword.IBM_notm}} catalog](/docs/sell?topic=sell-deprecate-product).

 ## How long does it take to onboard a product?
 {: #time-onboard}
 {: faq}

 The complete onboarding process for software takes approximately 7 days.

-## What if my product isn't approved for publishing in the catalog?
+## What do I do if my product is not approved?
 {: #approval-denied}
 {: faq}

-If your product is not approved, we'll send you an email with details about what items require updates.
-After you address the feedback, you can submit another publishing request.
+If your product is not approved, you receive feedback in the console.
+The feedback includes why your product was not approved and what items need to be updated to receive approval.
+After you update the product, you can resubmit your product for approval.

 ## Why does Partner Center keep logging me out?
 {: #session-time-out}
 {: faq}

 Your session timed out.
-Make sure to frequently save your updates to maintain your current progress.
+Make sure to save your progress where possible to avoid lost progress.

-## Why can't I find the product that I'm onboarding?
+## Why can't I see the product I'm onboarding?
 {: #missing-products}
 {: faq}

-* If you can't find your product, make sure that you are in the correct account.
-* If you are in the correct account and your product is not listed on the **My products**, your product might have been deleted.
-You will need to start the onboarding process again.
+If you can't see the product that you are onboarding, first make sure that you are in the correct account.
+If you are in the correct account and your product is not listed on the **My products** page, your product was possibly deleted.
+Unfortunately, if your in-progress product was deleted, you must restart the onboarding process.

-## How soon is my product approved for publishing?
+## How long does it take for my product to get approved?
 {: #approval-time}
 {: faq}

-You can expect your product to be reviewed and approved for publishing in 1 to 2 business days.
+It takes approximately one to two business days for your product to be reviewed.

 ## Can I share my virtual server image with other users as a developer?
 {: #share-vsimage}